aleung0806/rwnTranscript-processing/README.md

-python script for fetching RWN transcripts and running whisper models
+python script for fetching RWN episodes and running whisperx